vvvv666/greenfield-docs/src/guide/concept/billing-payment.md

 The storage service fee will be charged on Greenfield in a steam payment style like [Superfluid](https://docs.superfluid.finance/superfluid/protocol-overview/in-depth-overview/super-agreements/constant-flow-agreement-cfa).

 ## Storage Service Fee
-There are two kinds of fees for Greenfield: **object storage fee** and **data package fee**.
+There are two kinds of storage service fees in Greenfield: **object storage fee** and **data package fee**.

 For storage, every object stored on Greenfield is charged at the price calculated by size, replica numbers, a base price ratio, and other parameters.
 Once the object is stored, the total charge of storage will be mainly only related to time and the base price.

-For data downloading, there is a free, time-based quota for each bucket of users' objects.
-If it's exceeded, users can promote their data package to get more quota.
-Every data package has a fixed price for the defined period.
-Once the data package is picked, the total charge of downloading will be only related to time and the data package price, until the data package setting is changed again.
+Users are granted a free, time-based quota for downloading data, with each bucket corresponding to a set of their objects.
+If the quota is exceeded, users can upgrade their data package to obtain additional quota.
+The price for each data package is fixed for a certain period, during which users will only be charged based on the amount of time they spend downloading and the package price.
+This charging scheme remains in effect until the user modifies their data package settings.

 ### Payment Account
 By default, the object owner's address will be used to pay for the objects it owns.